-The bathroom flooring industry is constantly innovating and developing.
+The bathroom tiles industry is constantly innovating and developing.
 As compared to decades ago, today they’re able to offer quality products, at competitive rates.

 You can also look at your bathroom flooring as a long-term investment when considering its cost.
 By making an informed decision, you’re able to potentially increase the value of your home in the future.

 The type of bathroom tiles you end up choosing will have to complement the overall design style, yet at the same time meet all of the bathroom’s essential requirements, such as, being anti-slip, anti-skid tiles, low maintenance and also being able to withstand water staining well for a long period of time.
 In addition, make sure the bathroom wall and bathroom floor tiles don’t clash with each other.

 Once you’ve set your budget, you’ll need to choose a tile style that’s a must-have for your bathroom.
 Typically every homeowner has their own favourite tile design.
 Tile designs could range from simple white subway tiles or basic grey bathroom tiles to elaborate Moroccan-inspired tiles.

 In terms of pattern, there’s many selection starting from herringbone pattern, chevron pattern, graphic pattern, hexagonal tiles and subway pattern.
 For your bathroom space, you have a wide selection to choose from.

 Protip: Limit your bathroom to three types of tiles.
 This is to avoid any visual conflict.